← Back to blog

 First, create a dedicated deployment user.

 Rather than cloning as root or your own account, it’s better to use a dedicated user.
-By dedicated user, I mean a Linux system user created specifically to run and deploy a single application or repository — not a human login account.

-sudo adduser --system --group yourappname
+sudo adduser yourappname

 sudo mkdir -p /opt/yourappname